 Google Home comes with a free three-month Google Music subscription, but if you wish to continue with the service after this period it will cost you £9.99 per month.

-It’s worth pointing out that Google Home can alternatively work with Spotify Premium and now also Spotify Free, and it supports Bluetooth audio so you can stream music from your phone no matter which service you're using.
+It’s worth pointing out that Google Home can alternatively work with Deezer, Spotify Premium, and Spotify Free, and it supports Bluetooth audio so you can stream music from your phone no matter which service you're using.

-So if you don’t subscribe to Google Music, what can you play via Google Home?
+So if you don’t subscribe to a music streaming service, what can you play via Google Home?
 For a start there’s radio, and as we’ve mentioned any online radio service can be streamed via TuneIn - just say “Okay, Google, stream Capital FM’ or whatever service you require.
 And you can Cast content from supported apps.

 As for audio purchased via or uploaded to Google Music, this is accessible only if it is featured within a playlist.
 You have minimal control over the playlist, so you won’t be able to choose a certain song within that group.
 To play a playlist you say “Okay, Google, play [name of playlist]”.

 You can play videos on YouTube via Chromecast, provided you know their names, or you can ask for a less general type of content such as funny videos.

 If you’re a Netflix subscriber, you can also tell Google Home to play a specific video via Chromecast.
 Once again, though, that will require an additional cost.

 The original and standard Google Home is arguably still one of the best, carefully balancing decent audio quality with great functionality to achieve an incredible price.

 It's true that it now sees competition within its own home, with Google Home Max besting it on sound (at a much higher price), and Nest Hub adding a display but sacrificing audio quality.
 Google Home Mini is cheaper too, but if you love the Mini this is the device you'll want to buy next.